-There are several reasons to learn how to make a photo collage in Photoshop.
-Where individual photos capture only single moments in time, collages can be used to illustrate a whole story, celebrating anything from a partner’s birthday to archiving a treasured family holiday.
-Collating one is also a good way to test your composition skills.
+Learning how to make a photo collage in Photoshop will come in handy in lots of different situations.
+Individual photos capture single moments in time, but invoke a collage and you'll be able to illustrate a whole story, archiving a treasured family holiday or creating a megamix of memories for a partner's birthday.
+Collating a collage is also a great test of your composition skills.

 01. Choose your images